MSS-PAE: Saving Autoencoder-based Outlier Detection from Unexpected Reconstruction: Experiments

 The number of nearest neighbors $k$ and the time of mean-shifting $m$ were two important parameters for the MSS method.
 In reality, they were all application-dependent.
 The effect of $k$ was demonstrated for MSS-AE on several datasets in Fig. \ref{fig:k}.
 The figure illustrated the variation in performance as $k$ was increased for different datasets, and the distinct optimal $k$ for each dataset.
 Similar to all the $k$-NN-based methods, this factor depended on the data structure of the specific application.

-The AUC results for MSS-AE, MSS-PAE ($\alpha=0.5, \beta=2$), and MOD were listed in TABLE \ref{tab:ms}.
-Variation of the time of mean-shifting $m=1,2,3$ was tested for all three methods, and the optimal $k$ for each case was found in the first step.
+The AUROC results for MSS-AE and MSS-PAE ($\alpha=0.20$) were listed in TABLE \ref{tab:ms}.
+Variation of the time of mean-shifting $m=1,2,3$ was tested for all three methods, and the optimal $k$ for each case was found using the validation set.
 The average results on 32 datasets demonstrated that MSS-AE and MSS-PAE triumphed their counterparts AE and PAE respectively.
-Moreover, MSS-AE and MSS-PAE also outperformed MOD, a SOTA detector.
-The best average AUC performance for MSS-AE was 0.836 when $m=3$, and for MSS-PAE, it was 0.858 when $m=1$, which was the best among all competitors.
-For a total of 32 datasets, MSS-AE was better on 27 datasets (84\%) compared with AE, and MSS-PAE was better on 24 datasets (75\%) compared with PAE, which proved the effectiveness of the MSS.
-TABLE \ref{tab:ms} illustrated that, the MSS significantly improved the performance on the datasets where AE (or PAE) and MOD had poor performance, such as \textit{InternetAds}, \textit{Optidigits}, \textit{Speech} and \textit{Vertebral}.
+The best average AUROC performance for MSS-AE was 0.836 when $m=3$, and for MSS-PAE, it was 0.858 when $m=1$, which was the best among all competitors.
+For a total of 32 datasets, MSS-AE was better than AE for 27 datasets (84\%), and MSS-PAE was better than PAE for 24 datasets (75\%), which proved the effectiveness of the MSS.
+TABLE \ref{tab:ms} illustrated that the MSS significantly improved the performance on the datasets where AE or PAE had poor performance, such as \textit{InternetAds}, \textit{Optidigits}, \textit{Speech} and \textit{Vertebral}.
 This proved that the combination of the AE-based method and the MSS was effective.